todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 Not always my young Padawans, not always...
 But here's how you can fix it.

+1. Open a new Terminal by pressing the shortcut `CTRL+ALT+T` or by pressing the `SUPER` (Windows) key, typing `term` and then pressing `ENTER`.
+This is how you launch applications in Ubuntu GNU/Linux i.e. it's the same as in Windows.

-1. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working:
+2. Run the following command to install some tools we will use for compiling some kernel modules build and testing our OpenGL acceleration is working:

   ```
   sudo apt-get install mesa-utils